 Question 4 asks whether anyone on the application is disabled, yes or no. The subsequent questions ask that person to elaborate about his/her disability.

-Question 5 asks whether anyone on the application has applied for Social Security Disability, or for Supplemental Security Income (SSI), or Railroad Retirement benefits due to having a disability, through the US Social Security Administration (SSA).
-If they have, the state needs to know more about the outcome of the SSA's decision, asked in Questions 6 - 8.
+Question 5 asks whether anyone on the application has applied for Social Security, Supplemental Security Income (SSI), or Railroad Retirement benefits as a disabled person.
+If they have, the state needs their name and the date of application.